 How to draw a shark in the cartoon style

 Our second shark is drawn in the cartoon style.
-As you can see, his body has changed from fast and slim ocean predator into a large bodied rascal.
-His fins are drawn as if they were a muscly hands and he has a very cheeky facial expression.
+As you can see, his body has changed from fast and slim ocean predator into a large-bodied rascal.
+His fins are drawn as if they were muscled hands and he has a very cheeky facial expression.
 All of these are exaggerations – something very typical for the cartoon style.

 It’s made up of three lines.
 Start with the longest back line and make sure it is curved enough, that once you add the other two lines, the body ends up seriously bulky.
 We are aiming for a well build muscly shark.

-The bottom fin is drawn bit like a human arm with a bulging biceps, rather that just a simple straight fin.
+The bottom fin is drawn bit like a human arm with a bulging biceps, rather than just a simple straight fin.